Last revised: April 26, 2018

 RCL: Acts 4:5-12; 1 John 3:16-24; John 10:11-18

 RoCa: Acts 4:8-12; 1 John 3:1-2; John 10:11-18

 It is crucial, I believe, to keep in mind that John 10 follows directly out of John 9.
-There is no break.
+There is no break (see more below under the Gospel Reading).
 The last exchange Jesus has with the Pharisees before launching into the “Good Shepherd” speech is:

 Jesus said, “I came into this world for judgment so that those who do not see may see, and those who do see may become blind.”

 Some of the Pharisees near him heard this and said to him, “Surely we are not blind, are we?”